-Simulation results have been evaluated based on utilization of reserved rates by the customers and the fairness achieved in allocation of excess bandwidth among different customers
+Simulation results have been evaluated based on utilization of reserved rates by the customers and the fairness achieved in allocation of excess bandwidth among different customers.

 Utilization of reserved rate by a customer is measured as the ratio of green throughput of the customer and the reserved rate.
 Green throughput of a customer is determined by the number of green colored packets received at the traffic destination(s).
-Since in these simulations, the drop thresholds for green packets are kept very high in the RED queue at Router 1, chances of a green packet getting dropped are minimal and ideally green throughput of a customer shouldequal its reserved rate.
+Since in these simulations, the drop thresholds for green packets are kept very high in the RED queue at Router 1, chances of a green packet getting dropped are minimal and ideally green throughput of a customer should equal its reserved rate.

-The fairness in allocation of excess bandwidth among n customers sharing a link can be computed using the following formula [8]:
+The fairness in allocation of excess bandwidth among n customers sharing a link can be computed using the following formula [9]:

-Fairness Index = $$\frac{\left(\sum x_i\right)^2}{n \times \sum \left(x_i^2\right)}$$
+$$Fairness \quad Index = \frac{\left(\sum x_i\right)^2}{n \times \sum \left(x_i^2\right)}$$

-Where $x_i$ is the excess throughput of the ith customer Excess throughput of a customer is determined by the number of yellow and red packets received at the traffic destination(s)
+Where x_i is the excess throughput of the ith customer.
+Excess throughput of a customer is determined by the number of yellow and red packets received at the traffic destination(s).

-4. SIMULATION RESULTS
+4.0 SIMULATION RESULTS

 Simulation results of two and three color simulations are shown in Figure 2.
 In this figure, a simulation is identified by its Simulation ID listed in Tables 2 and 3.
-Figures 2a and 2b show the fairness achieved in allocation of excess bandwidth among ten customers for each of the two and three color simulations.
-It is clear from figure 2a that fairness is not good in two color simulations.
+Figures 2a and 2b show the fairness achieved in allocation of excess bandwidth among ten customers for each of the two-colors in GEO and LEO architectures.
+Figures 3a and 3b show simulation results of fairness achieved for GEO and LEO networks for three colors with different reserved rates.
+It is clear from Figures 2 and 3 that fairness is not good in two-color simulations.
 With three colors, there is a wide variation in fairness results with best results being close to 1.
 Note that fairness is zero in some of the two color simulations.
 In these simulations, total reserved traffic uses all the bandwidth and there is no excess bandwidth available to share.
-As shown in Figures 2a and 2b, there is a wide variation in reserved rate utilization by customers in two and three color simulations.
+As shown in Figures 2a and 2b, 3a and 3b, there is a wide variation in reserved rate utilization by customers in two and three color simulations.